ivuorinen/dotfiles/README.md

 ### dfm - the dotfiles manager

 `.local/bin/dfm` is a shell script that has some tools that help with dotfiles management.

-### `scripts/install-dotfiles.sh` - dotfiles linker

-The `scripts/install-dotfiles.sh` is a `rcm` generated shell script that does all the necessary linking.

-To refresh the file, you can run `dfm dotfiles update`

 ## Configuration